lazerbeat/lazerbeat/README.md

 -  Hi, I’m @lazerbeat
--  I’m interested in math, coding, becoming imeasurably wealthy
+-  I’m interested in math, coding, becoming immeasurably wealthy
--  I’m currently learning statistics and math at the technical university of vienna
+-  I’m currently studying statistics and math at the technical university of vienna
 -  I’m looking to collaborate on nothing yet
 -  If you want to reach me send me an email: lazerbeat801@gmail.com